awaseem/teacher/README.md

 - When submitting work, please ensure to create a pull request with pictures or videos showcasing the changes to the app (if any visual changes).
 - Ensure to run the prettier and eslint within you text editor

 Have fun and don't be afraid to reach out for any questions or concerns.
-If you want to add or modify courses or subjects, it best to understand how the data get transformed within the app.
+If you want to add or modify courses or subjects, it's best to understand how the data gets transformed within the app.
 Please use the following as a reference for modifications to the `data` folder

 ### Terminology

 **Courses** are a list of available teachings for the user to understand.
 A course is made of multiple **Course Items**.
-All the course Items are just JSON entities within a list that make up a single **Course**.
-For example: the boolean course within `data/v1/subjects/javascript/courses/booleans.json` has a list of course items.
+All the course Items are just JSON entities within a list that make up a single **Course**.For example: the boolean course within `data/v1/subjects/javascript/courses/booleans.json` has a list of course items.

 A **subject** is comprised of a list of **Courses**.
 A subject is usually defining the theme of all the courses available.
 For example: The JavaScript subject within `data/v1/subjects/javascript` has a list of courses related to understanding the language.